Not All Rollouts are Useful: Down-Sampling Rollouts in LLM Reinforcement Learning: Conclusion and Discussion

 \section{Conclusion and Discussion}

-We introduced \textbf{PODS}—a lightweight, algorithm-agnostic framework that addresses a fundamental bottleneck in modern RLVR training: the asymmetry between embarrassingly parallel rollout generation and memory-intensive policy updates.
+We introduced \textbf{PODS}, a lightweight framework that addresses a fundamental bottleneck in modern RLVR training: the asymmetry between embarrassingly parallel rollout generation and memory-intensive policy updates.
 PODS generates large batches of rollouts in parallel and updates the policy on only an informative subset chosen by the max-variance rule.
 Our analysis shows that the optimal subset can be found in $O(n \log n)$ time.
 This simple yet principled approach consistently outperforms standard GRPO under equal wall-clock budgets, delivers at least a $1.7\times$ speedup and reaching higher final accuracy across diverse model architectures, scales, and deployment scenarios.
 Our ablation study shows that the performance of PODS is robust over a wide range of down-sampling ratios provided $m$ is not too small, empirically confirming our method's efficacy.

-\paragraph{Limitations.} Our evaluation focuses on mathematical-reasoning tasks with verifiable rewards.
-Other domains such as open-ended dialogue or code generation may exhibit distinct dynamics of the algorithms.
-Moreover, in workloads that demand greater prompt diversity, similar gains might be obtained by processing more prompts per iteration with fewer rollouts per prompt and accumulating gradients across prompts---an alternative path to address the inference-update asymmetry.
-Finally, because PODS alters the training rollout distribution through selective down-sampling, it behaves off-policy and may be unsuitable when strict on-policy guarantees are required.
+\paragraph{Limitations.} As we emphasize in the paper, our evaluation focuses on RLVR tasks where response correctness is verifiable.
+Other domains such as open-ended dialogue may exhibit distinct dynamics of the algorithms.
+Moreover, in workloads that demand greater prompt diversity, similar gains might be obtained by processing more prompts per iteration with fewer rollouts per prompt and accumulating gradients across prompts, which is an alternative path to address the inference-update asymmetry.
+Finally, because PODS alters the training rollout distribution through selective down-sampling, it behaves off-policy and may be unsuitable when strict on-policy guarantees are required despite its improved empirical performance.